-The organization of our government is particularly well adapted to effective preparation for and conduct of war, yet history shows that, due to failure to give adequate consideration to this subject during peace, war has always found us unprepared, and our conduct of war has been both uneconomical and inefficient.2 starter in the business of foreign wars, began making such plans only after it became a nation with colonies; that is, after the Spanish-American War.
+The organization of our government is particularly well adapted to effective preparation for and conduct of war, yet history shows that, due to failure to give adequate consideration to this subject during peace, war has always found us unprepared, and our conduct of war has been both uneconomical and inefficient.

+The United States, as all sovereign nations before her, made plans for war with potential enemies and their allies.
+America, a latestarter in the business of foreign wars, began making such plans only after it became a nation with colonies; that is, after the Spanish-American War.
 The group in the military services responsible for framing the war plans of the United States was the Joint Army and Navy Board.
-The board, founded in 1903, initially had a membership of eight; four Army and four Navy officers.
-The Marine Corps was never represented on the Joint Board and would have to wait until after World War II to be represented on the Joint Chiefs of Staff.
+The board, founded in 1903, initially had a membership of eight; four Army and four Navy officers.\ The Marine Corps was never represented on the Joint Board and would have to wait until after World War II to be represented on the Joint Chiefs of Staff.
 It should be noted, however, that the CMC or his representative, particularly during World War II, was always a close adviser to the senior naval officer on the Joint Board, in matters concerning the Marine Corps.